Families fight for normalcy after wildfires destroy autism school

 - Parents are struggling to give their kids structure until the school reopens

-(CNN)For about two weeks, 7-year-old Caden Higuera from Windsor, California has been cooped up in his house playing with Legos and patching together 500-piece puzzles.
+(CNN)For about two weeks, 7-year-old Caden Higuera from Windsor, California, has been cooped up in his house, playing with Legos and patching together 500-piece puzzles.

 This isn't his usual schedule.

 "Twelve hours ago this was the Anova school ...
-Now it is a flaming pile of rubble," Andrew Bailey, the school's cofounder and CEO said on a Facebook post.
+Now it is a flaming pile of rubble," Andrew Bailey, the school's co-founder and CEO said on a Facebook post.
 "Thank God the kids weren't there ...
 We will literally rise from the ashes."

-Yesterday, the school changed its mascot from a dragon to a phoenix.
+The school changed its mascot from a dragon to a phoenix.
 "We're not going anywhere," Bailey said.

 Higuera is living with autism and he needs structure, even more so than other young children.

-Note: Correction: This story has been revised to state that Taylor Duarte does not have a brother.